Purity and separation for oriented matroids: Classification results

-The only case left is when $\vert(\Mcal-e)=3$ for all $e\in E$.
-We will show that this is impossible, and it suffices to consider the smallest case $|E|=7$.
-In this case, $\Mcal-e$ has to be a triangle with an extra point on each side, that is, $\Mcal-e$ is isomorphic to $\IC(6,3,14)$ from Figure~\ref{fig:positroids} for every $e$.
-The vertices of this triangle belong at least to $2$ non-trivial planes in $\Mcal$ and by Lemma~\ref{lemma:any_element_belongs_to_2_NT_planes} they belong to exactly $2$ non-trivial planes in $\Mcal$.
-Let $f\in E$ a vertex of the triangle and consider the two non-trivial planes $P_1$ and $P_2$ of $\Mcal$ that contain $f$.
-For $i=1,2$, $P_i$ has to contain exactly three points.
-Indeed, by non-triviality it contains at least three points, and if it contained at least four points then we would remove some other element $g\not\in P_i$ and get an oriented matroid $\Mcal-g$ with a plane containing at least $4$ elements, but $\Mcal-g$ has to be isomorphic to $\IC(6,3,14)$ which does not have such a plane.
-Now, each $P_i$ cannot contain a vertex of $\Mcal-f$ because otherwise this vertex would be contained in three non-trivial planes which contradicts Lemma~\ref{lemma:any_element_belongs_to_2_NT_planes}.
-Finally, note that any two lines that pass through the midpoints of the edges in $\IC(6,3,14)$ already intersect each other by one of these points and thus the corresponding three planes cannot intersect together at $f$ in $\Mcal$.
-This completes the proof of the lemma. \end{proof} \begin{remark} Note that both the property of containing a pentagon and of being contained in two planes can be stated for unoriented matroids, and then an example of a matroid that has neither of these two properties is the Fano plane.
+Observe that each $P_i$ contains at least two elements of $\Mcal-f$.
+Now, $P_i$ cannot contain a vertex of $\Mcal-f$ because otherwise this vertex would be contained in three non-trivial lines, contradicting Lemma~\ref{lemma:any_element_belongs_to_2_NT_lines}.
+We find that each of $P_1$ and $P_2$ contains at least two points which are not among the vertices of $\Mcal-f$.
+Since $\Mcal-f$ contains three such points in total, one of them has to be common to $P_1$ and $P_2$.
+On the other hand, the only point in $\Mcal$ belonging to both $P_1$ and $P_2$ is $f$, a contradiction. \end{proof} \begin{remark} Note that both the property of containing a pentagon and of being contained in two lines can be stated for unoriented matroids, and then an example of a matroid that has neither of these two properties is the Fano plane.
 Moreover, removing any point from the Fano plane gives an unoriented matroid isomorphic to $\underline{\IC(6,3,14)}$, the underlying matroid of $\IC(6,3,14)$.
 In particular, this implies that the Fano matroid is non-orientable. \end{remark}

 We would like to restrict our attention to only almost positively oriented matroids that contain a pentagon.
-In order to do so, we need to eliminate the other option from Lemma~\ref{lemma:pentagon_or_two_planes}.
+In order to do so, we need to eliminate the other option from Lemma~\ref{lemma:pentagon_or_two_lines}.